rodri2d2/TheRealmNotebookApp/README.md

 <br />

 ```
-For more detail how to user Reaml Framework, please check its official home page at https://realm.io
+For more details on how to use Realm Framework, please check its official documentation https://realm.io

 ```